fshirazi710/MastersProject/crypto-core/CONTRACT_API.md

 3. **"Decryption time not reached" Error**: Trying to submit a share before the decryption time.
 4. **"Must submit shares for all past votes" Error**: Holder trying to exit without submitting shares for all past votes.
 5. **"No rewards to claim" Error**: Holder trying to claim rewards when they have none.
 6. **"Cannot exit with pending future votes" Error**: Holder trying to exit when they have future votes to participate in.
+7. **"Threshold must be at least 2" Error**: Trying to set a threshold less than 2, which is the minimum required for Shamir's Secret Sharing.
+8. **"Threshold cannot exceed number of holders" Error**: Trying to set a threshold higher than the number of available holders.